ckastner12/virtual_canvas_backend_api/README.md

-# Kangaroo-Hangout-Backend-API
+# Virtual-Canvas-Backend-API

-Flatiron School Module 4 Project Backend by [Christian Kastner](https://github.com/ckastner12)
+Flatiron School Module 5 Project Backend by [Christian Kastner](https://github.com/ckastner12)

-Kangaroo Hangout is an app designed to allow users to plan events that contain several activities supplied by the Google Places API.
-The users can create and login to profiles and create planned events that they want to schedule.
-Wanna find the closest thai food restaurant to your ballroom dancing class?
-It's easy with kangaroo hangout
+The backend for virtual canvas built with Ruby on Rails.
+Uses ActionCable for websocketing to enable canvas connections with multiple clients.
+This persists all the animation objects and connects them with their respective canvases and users.
+Creates user, canvas, bookmarked canvas, and animation end points.

 ## Installation